andrelisboapt/project-crypto/README.md

 ## Description

-A platform where the users can track the price of the most valuable cryptocurrencies in the market, adding they favorite to their watch list so they can keep an eye on it.
+A platform where the users can track the most valuable cryptocurrencies in the market, adding they favorite to their watch list so they can keep an eye on it or adding to their portfolio the ones they currently have.